fadden/CiderPress2/FileConv/Gfx/BitmapFont-notes.md

 ascent+descent==height.
 Computed fields like `fbrExtent` and `widMax` can and should be computed from the contents.

-You might expect `nDescent` == `-descent`, but in practice this is not always the case, even with fonts supplied by Apple.
-It's unclear what `nDescent` means or what purpose it serves.
+The `nDescent` field was intended to be `nDescent = -descent`, but in practice this is not always the case, even with fonts supplied by Apple.
+The field was originally added for the convenience of the font manager, but was eventually repurposed to hold the high word of the offset to the width/offset table (i.e. `offset = nDescent << 16 | owTLoc`) for larger fonts.
+If the field holds a negative value, it should be ignored (see _IM:T_, page 4-71).
+On the Apple IIgs, the `highowTLoc` in the IIgs header holds the high 16 bits, so the `nDescent` field should always be ignored.

 ### Font Type ###